Ardexa Control Plugin

 port: String ...
 This is the TCP port (if it exists).
 Something like "502"

 endpoint_type: String ...
-This is the type of endpoint.
-It will be either "BlueLog", "SMASTP110" or "Sunspec"
+This is the type of endpoint. something like "BlueLog", "SMASTP110" or "Sunspec"

 control_type: String ...
 If the log record refers to an output it will one of "ActivePower", "ReactivePower" or "PowerFactor".
 Otherwise "Input" will appear